Statewide Greatest Needs Guidelines & Application

 - NDCF makes grants only to those organizations designated by the IRS Code as 501(c)(3) non-profit tax exempt groups or government agencies.

-- Before writing a letter of request to NDCF seeking financial assistance, please make certain that your organization is eligible for a grant according to the stated tax exempt requirement.
+- Before submitting an application to NDCF seeking financial assistance, please make certain that your organization is eligible for a grant according to the stated tax exempt requirement.

-- Since NDCF serves organizations statewide, grants generally do not exceed $5,000.
+- Since NDCF serves organizations statewide, grants do not exceed $5,000.

 - Only one request per organization per year.

-- Requests must be postmarked on or before July 31st to be considered for funding.
+- Requests must be submitted on or before July 31st to be considered for funding.